Long suspected of murder, she confessed but avoided prison | Federal News Network

 “Like a sudden quarrel with the roommate,” he said.
 “She wasn’t planning it, but she did do it.”

-Harmon’s attorney, Dwane Cates, said statement could have referred to Clerx’s death.
+Harmon’s attorney, Dwane Cates, said the statement could have referred to Clerx’s death.

 Clerx had wanted to end the relationship and was going to take their dogs.
 In a burst of anger, Harmon shot him as he lay on the roof of a car watching planes overhead.
-She stored his body in the trunk of her car for two weeks before the smell became overpowering and she dropped it in a mineshaft.
+She later dropped his body in a mineshaft.

-Before confessing, Harmon said, “I loved him.
-I was planning to spend the rest of my life with this man.”

-With Pitts’ death, Harmon’s story changed over the years: She said Clerx was her alibi.
-She said she was never at the party spot outside town where Pitts went missing on Sept.
-16, 1988.
+Harmon confessed.
+But with Pitts’ death, her story changed over the years: She said Clerx was her alibi.
 She claimed another roommate strangled Pitts.
-At one point, Harmon declared, “I never killed my roommate.
-I never wanted to kill anyone.
-I loved her dearly.”

-Cates called that a stretch and argued prosecutors may have well said, “They were both human, they both breathed air.”

-What prosecutors did have is that Harmon was furious with Pitts over money, for wanting to move out and for sharing news of Harmon’s pregnancy that she wanted to keep from her father, according to court documents.
+Prosecutors knew Harmon was furious with Pitts over money, for wanting to move out and for sharing news of Harmon’s pregnancy, according to court documents obtained by The Associated Press.

-But prosecutors were dealt a huge blow when the court ruled no evidence of Clerx’s death could be introduced.
-The risk of unfair prejudice was too great, the court said.
+But prosecutors were dealt a blow when the court ruled no evidence of Clerx’s death could be introduced.

 Plus, the autopsy was inconclusive because of the extent of Pitts’ burns.
-The court ruled that no one could suggest it was a homicide or probable homicide, though that was listed on the report.
-Pitts was identified through dental records.
+The court said no one could suggest it was a homicide or probable homicide.
+Pitts’ body was identified through dental records.

-Prosecutors acknowledged that they faced a trial without the evidence they had hoped to present.
-Some witnesses also had died or their memories faded, and the records were incomplete.
+Prosecutors acknowledged that they faced a trial without the evidence or witness recollections they had hoped for.
 That’s when they considered a plea deal.

 “It weighed heavily on us, guaranteeing an outcome versus taking a chance at trial,” McGrane said.

-Harmon maintained the evidence was stronger against someone else.
-A former lead detective on the case recommended charges against another woman in 1990 and would have been the defense’s star witness, Cates wrote in court documents.

-He accused prosecutors of intentionally delaying the case, not taking it to a grand jury until a month after the former detective died in 2017.
-Harmon was charged with a first-degree murder.

-Yavapai County sheriff’s Lt.
-Victor Dartt, who got the case as a new detective in 2011, said he followed leads until they no longer checked out.
+But Yavapai County sheriff’s Lt.
+Victor Dartt said he followed leads until they no longer checked out.

 “Shelly was the only one that I could keep corroborating,” he said.

-Harmon had not registered as a felon as required in Nevada, so she was picked up on that allegation and told of the murder charge once she got to a sheriff’s office, Dartt said.
+Harmon had not registered as a felon as required in Nevada, so she was picked up and told of the murder charge later, Dartt said.

-She said she hit Pitts repeatedly against the ground until she was no longer moving, no longer breathing.
+She said she hit Pitts repeatedly against the ground until she was no longer moving.
 As voices drew near, Harmon said, she “freaked out.

 “It was just to get out of jail,” said Pitts’ brother, Paul Pitts Jr. “She got a golden ticket, and she got away with murder.”

-Note: This story has been corrected to show the month the trial was supposed to start is May.